Paramonga Fortress:

 🏛️ Why visit Paramonga?

-Paramonga is not just a “fortress”: it was an administrative, ceremonial, and defensive center that marked the southern border of the Chimú Kingdom.
-Its four‑tiered stepped pyramid, passageways, ramps, and enclosures with traces of ocher and red paint make it an exceptional testament to pre-Hispanic engineering.
-Moreover, from its summit you get a panoramic view of the Fortaleza River valley, the cultivated fields, and the Pacific Ocean.
-Its proximity to other sites like Caral and Áspero makes it an ideal destination for an archaeological route through the North Chico.
+Paramonga is not just a "fortress": it was an administrative, ceremonial, and defensive center that marked the southern border of the Chimú Kingdom.
+Its four-level stepped pyramid, its passages, ramps, and enclosures with remains of ochre and red paint make it an exceptional testimony to pre-Hispanic engineering.
+Moreover, from its summit, you get a panoramic view of the Fortaleza River valley, cultivated fields, and the Pacific Ocean.
+Due to its proximity to other sites like Caral and Áspero, it is an ideal destination for an archaeological circuit in the North Chico.

 By private car